-Both model WAX610 and WAX610Y can function in an Insight Instant Mesh WiFi network as a root, while model WAX610 can also function as a node:
+The access point can function in an Insight Instant Mesh WiFi network as a root or node:

 - Root: A mesh-capable access point that you set up with a wired connection to your network to create a gateway to one or more mesh-capable access points that function as nodes.
 On the root, use the Ethernet port for the connection to your network.
 A root can service multiple nodes simultaneously. - Node: A mesh-capable access point with a WiFi backhaul connection to a root that provides Internet connectivity.
 The node is not connected to your network over a wired connection but over a WiFi connection.